faizilham/msc-thesis/main/ch5_general_function.typ

 $ <eq:ParamWarningNonParametric>

-If the function is a lambda function, we can also infer the effect sets $PiEf union PhiEf$ in its signature as follows.
+If the function is a lambda function, the analysis also infers the effect sets $PiEf union PhiEf$ in its signature as follows.

 $
   PiEf = {i -> "GetEff"(evalexit(mono("exit"))(p_i)) | p_i in "Params" }\
   PhiEf = {v -> "GetEff"(evalexit(mono("exit"))(v)) | v in "FV" }\
 $

-This method of effect checking and inference can accommodate the most common cases in utilization analysis.
+This method of effect checking and inference accommodates the most common cases in utilization analysis.
 However, it is only limited to non-parametric effect signatures since we only recorded concrete utilization status (i.e. $NU$ or $UT$ or $top$ instead of a variable) in the analysis lattices.

 == Chapter summary

 We generalize the forward analysis of the simplified problem to be able to handle any functions, including higher-order functions.
 We first introduce effect annotations to function signatures, indicating how a function affects the utilization status of its parameters and free variables: changing the status to utilized, to not-utilized, to an unknown status, or having no effect.
 Higher-order functions are annotated with parametric effect, such that they may take the effect of the functions passed to them as input arguments.

 We introduce a new phase of the analysis, the function alias analysis, that shall run before the reachable value analysis.
 The function alias analysis determines which functions are actually called and resolves their signatures since we now must handle any function.
 We modify the reachable value analysis to include parameters and free variables as value sources aside from the local construction calls.
 The most significant change is to the utilization analysis, in which a function call may create a new utilizable value, affect the utilization status of its parameters and free variables, or both.
 Since effect annotations are also parametric, the analysis must also instantiate and check the annotations based on the input arguments.
-When the analysis is finished, it can check a function's effect annotations for each parameter to make sure that it correctly reflects what happened in the function body.
-The analysis can also infer a concrete effect annotation for lambda functions.
+When the analysis is finished, it checks a function's effect annotations for each parameter to make sure that it correctly reflects what happened in the function body.
+The analysis also infers a concrete effect annotation for lambda functions.

 With the addition of the effect annotations and the generalization to all functions, we achieve our goals of handling any user-defined functions, handling higher-order functions, and the goal of checking and inferring functions' utilization effects.
 The last thing we have not yet handled is the collection and resource-like types, which require utilization status annotations.